putrinabella/putrinabella/README.md

 ## About me

-- 🔭 I'm currently learning PHP.
+- 🔭 I'm currently learning PHP and JavaScript.
 - 🌱 I'm looking for internship opportunities.
 <!-- - ✨ Find all my projects at [**varuntiwari.com**](https://varuntiwari.com/) -->
 <!-- - 📫 How to reach me **putrinabellaa@gmail.com** -->